 Recreational shooting has been a longtime use of the National Forests and Grasslands.
-There are no designated shooting areas on the Arapaho and Roosevelt National Forests and Pawnee National Grassland.
+The only designated area on the forest is the Baker Draw Designated Shooting Area on the Pawnee National Grassland.

 According to the Code of Federal Regulations (title 36), recreational shooting can take place on the National Forests and Grasslands, as long as:

 1. You are at least 150 yards from a residence, building, campsite, developed recreation area or occupied area.

 2. You are not shooting across or on a National Forest System Road or across a body of water.

 3. You are not shooting in any manner or place where any person or property is exposed to injury or damage as a result of such discharge.